sourabhkhot/dbt_ELT_Airbnb/README.md

-Please open [this Github page link](https://sourabhkhot.github.io/dbt_ELT_Airbnb) to view dbt generated documentated stored in this branch.
+Please open [this Github page](https://sourabhkhot.github.io/dbt_ELT_Airbnb) to view the html documentation stored in this branch.